On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: Introduction

 \section{Introduction}

 \addtocontents{toc}{ }

 Let $p$ be any prime number and let $N$ be a positive integer relatively prime to $p$.
-Denote by $\cC$ the reduced eigencurve of tame level $N$ endowed with a flat and locally finite morphism $\kappa$ to the weight space $\cW$.
-The irreducible components of $\cC$ correspond either to Eisenstein or to cuspidal $p$-adic families of modular forms, and the study of how these meet plays a prominent role in the work \cite{MW} of Mazur and Wiles on the Iwasawa Main Conjecture for $\GL_1$ over $\Q$.

-Classical weight $1$ newforms give rise to points in the ordinary locus of $\cC$ and are called irregular if they correspond to the unique $p$-stabilisation of a newform of level $N$ whose Hecke polynomial at $p$ has a double root, and regular otherwise.
-The main theorem in \cite{bellaiche-dimitrov} describes the geometry of $\cC$ at all regular cuspidal points ($\cC$ is smooth at such points and there is a precise condition for $\kappa$ to be etale) and one expects the geometry at irregular cuspidal points to be more involved, since $\kappa$ is never etale at such points and there are even examples where $\cC$ is not smooth (see \cite{DG}).
+Let $\cC$ be the reduced eigencurve of tame level $N$ endowed with a flat and locally finite morphism $\kappa$ to the weight space $\cW$ (see \S\ref{basic-eigencurve}).
+The irreducible components of $\cC$ correspond either to Eisenstein or to cuspidal $p$-adic families of modular forms, and the study of how these meet plays a prominent role in the work \cite{mazur-wiles} of Mazur and Wiles on the Iwasawa Main Conjecture for $\GL_1$ over $\Q$.
+Any $p$-stabilisation of a newform of level $N$ has finite slope, thus defines a point in $\cC$ (see \cite[\S1.3]{bellaiche-Inv}).
+The point is called {\it irregular} if the $p$-stabilisation is unique, and {\it regular} otherwise.
+The main theorem in \cite{bellaiche-dimitrov} describes the geometry of $\cC$ at all regular cuspidal weight $1$ points ($\cC$ is smooth at such points and there is a precise condition for $\kappa$ to be \'etale) and one expects the geometry at irregular cuspidal points to be more involved, because $\kappa$ is never \'etale at such points and there are even examples where $\cC$ is not smooth (see \cite{dim-ghate} and \cite{betina-dimitrov}).

-The object of this paper is the study of the geometry of $\cC$ at classical weight $1$ Eisenstein points.
-Fix an odd Dirichlet character $\phi$ of conductor $N$ and consider the Eisenstein series
+In this paper we study the geometry of $\cC$ at classical weight $1$ Eisenstein points.
+Fix a primitive odd Dirichlet character $\phi$ of conductor $N$ and consider the Eisenstein series

 It is a newform of level $N$ admitting the $p$-stabilisations